NCAR/python-tutorial/source/tutorials/yourfirst.rst

 unique user-written functions to reduce redundant work between scientists, but what if the original author found a bug in their script?
 It is difficult to track down every user of their code to let them know.
-In Python package managers help you know what version of those functions you are using.
+In Python, package managers help you know what version of those functions you are using.
 Matlab also has packages that you can pay extra money to install and use - again Python is free!